 Unmanned aerial vehicles (UAVs) have also used thermal imaging in anti-piracy operations on the coast, criminal investigations and anti-terror operations.
-Pipelines and power lines can all be monitored and maintained more effectively with UAVs, while these drones also ensure lower costs by not using helicopters and higher levels of safety due to the lack of personnel involved.
+Pipelines and power lines can all be monitored and maintained more effectively with UAVs.
+These drones also ensure lower costs by not using helicopters and higher levels of safety due to the lack of personnel involved.

 Necessities for effective surveillance